apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 - Set mTLS dynamically
 - Set client_max_body_size dynamically

-In subsequent versions, we will continue to set the following Nginx configurations to dynamically:
+In future releases, we will continue to allow the following Nginx configurations to be set dynamically:

 - upstream keepalive
 - gzip